yasservanshalash/router-cart/README.md

 2. Home page displays list of products using this url: `https://fakestoreapi.com/products`
 3. When the user click `Add to cart` button, the product should go to the `Cart page` as the screenshot below
 4. When the user click more than 1 time the same products, it should increase the quantity of that products
+5. Styling is up to you but at least do as the template in the screenshot

 ## Screenshots